-Our empirical work uses a regression discontinuity design that builds on the geographical 'boundary discontinuity' approach.
-This method was popularised for use in property value analysis by the work of Black (1999) and has been employed several times since (e.g. Bogart and Cromwell, 2000; Gibbons and Machin, 2003, 2006; Kane et al., 2005; Davidoff and Leigh, 2007; Fack and Grenet, 2008; Bayer et al., 2007).
-The standard 'hedonic' property value model is well known (Sheppard, 1999) and tries to explain property values (or, most commonly, log property values) as a linear combination of observable property attributes and the 'implicit prices' of these attributes in the housing market.
-These implicit prices can be estimated by standard least squares regression techniques, but the pervasive problem with this approach is that researchers do not observe all salient property and neighbourhood characteristics, leading to serious omitted variable issues.
+The standard hedonic property value model is well known to economists (Sheppard, 1999).
+This models property market prices (or, most commonly, log property prices) as a linear combination of observable property attributes and the implicit prices of these attributes in the housing market.
+These implicit prices can be estimated by standard least squares regression techniques.
+However, the pervasive drawback with this approach is that researchers do not observe all salient property and neighbourhood characteristics, leading to serious omitted variable issues.
 This problem is particularly acute when neighbourhood amenity quality and local public good quality - like school quality - depends on the distribution of characteristics in the local population.
 In such cases, any unobserved attribute that raises local housing prices changes amenity quality through residential sorting, because higher price houses are (on average) occupied by higher income households.

-One way to mitigate this problem is to compare only close-neighbouring houses, because these often tend to be quite structurally similar and self-evidently have identical, or very similar, neighbourhood environments.
-So one can potentially eliminate area effects in a house price model by taking differences between houses that are in close proximity or modelling neighbourhood fixed effects.
-However, this strategy is not useful if the goal of the research is to obtain implicit prices of neighbourhood attributes, local amenities or public goods, unless there is a sharp discontinuity in the supply of these attributes between close-neighbouring homes.
+One way to mitigate this problem is to compare only close-neighbouring houses, because these often tend to be quite structurally similar and self-evidently have near-identical neighbourhood environments.
+Therefore, researchers can eliminate area effects in a house price model by taking differences between houses that are in close proximity.
+However, this strategy is not useful for obtaining implicit prices of neighbourhood attributes, unless there is a sharp discontinuity in the supply of these attributes between close-neighbouring homes.

-This last condition holds when school admissions are arranged according to contiguous pre-defined admission zones: residents on one side of the boundary have access to a different school or set of schools than do residents on the opposite side of the boundary.
-A researcher looking at the effect of schools on house prices can therefore mitigate the problems caused by unobserved neighbourhood attributes by including attendance district boundary dummy variables in regression models (unless the boundaries are particularly long), or by working with differenced data from a matched pair of neighbouring houses on either side of the boundary.
+This last condition holds when school admissions are organised using contiguous pre-defined admission zones: residents on one side of the boundary have access to a different school or set of schools than do residents on the opposite side of the boundary.
+A researcher looking at the effect of schools on house prices can therefore reduce the biases caused by unobserved neighbourhood attributes by including attendance district boundary dummy variables in regression models (unless the boundaries are particularly long), or by working with differenced data from a matched pair of neighbouring houses on either side of the boundary.
 The empirical model underlying this approach is set out below in a way that will help explain our empirical methods.